 Click here to read my full disclosure policy

-With two types of wall treatments in our home – board and batten wainscoting in our kids’ bedroom and shiplap planks in our foyer – I knew I wanted to add a wall treatment to the playroom as well.
-I decided to install shiplap planks again in this room, but in the vertical direction.
+With two types of wall treatments in our home – board and batten wainscoting in our kids’ bedroom and shiplap wall planks in our foyer – I knew I wanted to add a wall treatment to the playroom as well.
+I decided to install pre-primed shiplap boards with nickel gap again in this room, but in the vertical direction.

 This orientation elevates the room and adds height to the space, making the room feel larger.
-There will be a blog post with a full tutorial on installing shiplap planks vertically in your home.
+There will be a blog post with a full step by step tutorial on installing vertical shiplap planks in your home.
 Stay tuned!

 I installed board and batten trim details around the windows to add variety to the space.
 It allows for the window to stand out as it’s a unique area in the room.